smplrspace/docs/docs/api-reference/space/data-layers.md

 ```

 - `id` is a unique identifier for this layer which is used for updates.
 - `data` is an array of objects (refered to as data elements) to be rendered.
 Each element **must** have an `id` (unique identifier within the data array) and a `coordinates` array.
 Elements can also contain any additional custom data used for rendering options.
+The elevation of coordinates is automatically corrected in 2D mode to render the line on the ground.
+In 3D mode, coordinates with low elevation will automatically be rendered on the ground to avoid being hidden.
 - `shape` - _optional_ - defines the section that is extruded to render the line.
 A few options are provided, each of them a regular polygon centered on the line path and with its points on a circle of diameter 1m.
 You can also provide a custom shape with an array of coordinates in meter taking the line path as origin, the first coordinate on the horizontal axis and the second on the vertical axis (e.g. `[[0, -0.2], [0, 0.2], [0.2, 0], [0, -0.2]]` for a triangle pointing right).
 Custom shapes are not automatically closed, you should repeat the first coordinate at the end of the array to close the shape. _Default value: circle_
 - `cap` - _optional_ - set value to false if you want the line shape to be hollow. _Default value: true_
 - `scale` - _optional_ - defines the scaling factor applied to the shape during the extrusion.
 This can be a constant (e.g. circle pipe of diamter 0.5m), or a function of the data element, the step index along the line path, and the distance from the start of the line.
 A function is useful to create patterns along the line.
 The scale function is computed at each point defining the line path, you can add "steps" to each segment to compute the scale at regular interval with `stepSize` (see below). _Default value: 1_